 Strict conditions are laid down in the bet and Van Dusen is permitted only a few odd and – to his opponents – seemingly useless items.
 A series of really, and I mean REALLY unlikely events follows and needless to say the Thinking Machine wins his bet before the agreed-upon deadline.

 The supposed charm of this story eludes me and I cannot explain its popularity.
 Obviously I greatly preferred The Superfluous Finger.
+The next time Cell 13 is adapted maybe they should change it up a bit and make it so that Van Dusen is called in to solve how a particular prisoner pulled off their escape from the “escape-proof” penitentiary.

 Two items of note before I wrap up this review: One, in this episode the reporter friend of the professor was played under the character’s real name of Hutchinson Hatch … by Nicholas Courtney, the Brigadier from Doctor Who.
 And two, Jacques Futrelle was among the passengers who died on the Titanic.
 He got his wife to a lifeboat and stayed behind to die.